Your Guide to the 21-Day Gratitude Challenge

 A List of 21-Day Gratitude Challenge Prompts

 Sometimes it’s easier to stay on track if you’re following a list of prompts.
 Sometimes you just need a little nudge to kickstart your gratitude instinct.
-Whether you’re looking for 21 days of prompts or an occasional jump-start, you’ll find something on this list to help you get started — and keep going — on your 21-day gratitude challenge.
+That's why Passion Planner created their own FREE Gratitude Challenge PDF to help you along your journey.
+Whether you’re looking for 21 days of prompts or an occasional jump-start, you’ll find something on this list to help you get started.

 Cultivating gratitude pays off in so many ways.
 Grab your favorite journal and make the commitment to find time every day to be grateful for some small thing, and you’ll be surprised to find out just how good your life really is.